-The 2017 valuation showed that, based on long-term financial assumptions, the contribution rate required to meet future benefit accrual was 47.6% of pensionable salaries (41.8% employers and 5.8% employees).
+The 2017 valuation showed that, based on long-term financial assumptions, the contribution rate required to meet future benefit accrual and expenses was 47.6% of pensionable pay (41.8% employer and 5.8% employee).
 The employer contribution includes an allowance to cover administration costs, including the Pension Protection Fund (PPF) levy.